sudosoph/docs/content/topic-guides/load-balancer/Static-asset-origin.md

 #### Overview

-This use case is especially helpful if you are requesting your static assets on the same domain (e.g. `www.example.com`) to utilize HTTP/2, but want to take the load off your default origin when requesting static assets. section.io handles all the internals of actually making the request to your `assets` origin and all you have to do is configure your reverse proxy setup in your git repo!
+This use case is especially helpful if you are requesting your static assets on the same domain (e.g. `www.example.com`) to utilize HTTP/2, but want to take the load off your default origin when requesting static assets.
+Section handles all the internals of actually making the request to your `assets` origin and all you have to do is configure your reverse proxy setup in your git repo!